Dismalitie/Shell-Projects/README.md

 ## Requirements:

-1:Windows 10 / 11
+1: Windows 10 / 11

-2:Access to the command prompt
+2: Access to the command prompt

 ## Instructions:
 1: Download the .zip file